cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-3-users-security-firewall.md

 ### 7. Lock the root Account (optional)

-Lock the `root` account increases the security of our server.
-It's not mandatory, but it's a good practice.
+Since the **SSH** service is configured to prevent `root` logins, I don't see the need to lock the `root` account, but you can do so if you want.
+If you configured your server with [impermanence storage](/articles/diy-linux-router-impermanence-storage), remove the line `users.users.root.initialHashedPassword = "##HashedPa$$word"` from the `users.nix` to lock out the root password without further steps.

-**CAUTION** If you do not have a password for the `admin` account, locking the `root` account will prevent you from logging in locally, but only through **SSH**.
+**CAUTION** Be aware that locking the `root` password without a password for the `admin` account will prevent you from logging in locally, but only via **SSH**.
 Also, make sure you have created the `admin` account and added it to the `wheel` group.

 ```bash
 passwd -l root